gowthamthotakura/final_project/README.md

 Implement robust error handling to ensure that your application gracefully handles unexpected situations.

+Goal:

+Created an Emotion Detection application using functions from embeddable AI libraries.
+Relevant information was extracted from the output received from the function.
+It has been tested and packaged into the application created using the Emotion Detection function.
+Completed web deployment of the application using Flask.
+I have incorporated error handling in the application to account for invalid input.
+Wrote code that complies perfectly with PEP 8 guidelines, achieving a 10/10 score in static code analysis.

 Task 8: Run Static Code Analysis

 Perform static code analysis to review your code for potential issues, code quality, and adherence to best practices.